ISIS Fast Facts

 July 1-2, 2016 - Attackers invade the Holey Artisan Bakery cafe in a diplomatic enclave of Dhaka, the capital of Bangladesh.
 Gunmen kill 20 hostages and two police officers before authorities raid the restaurant and end the nearly 11-hour standoff.
 ISIS claims responsibility for the attack, but Bangladeshi officials say the attack was carried out by homegrown militants.
 US officials focus on ISIS as the perpetrator after photos purportedly showing the inside of the cafe and dead hostages are posted on an ISIS-affiliated website.

 July 3, 2016 - A suicide car bomb detonates in a busy shopping district in Baghdad, killing at least 292 people and injuring another 200.
 It is the deadliest single attack in Iraq since 2003.
-ISIS claims responsibility for the attack.
+ISIS claims responsibility.

-August 30, 2016 - According to a statement from the terror group and its Amaq news agency, ISIS spokesman Abu Mohammad al-Adnani is killed in the area of Aleppo, Syria.
+August 30, 2016 - According to a statement from the terror group and its Amaq news agency, ISIS spokesman Abu Muhammad al-Adnani has been killed in the area of Aleppo, Syria.
 Without confirming al-Adnani's death, the Pentagon confirms that coalition forces conducted an airstrike in al Bab, Syria, targeting him.

-September 16, 2016 - Pentagon Press Secretary Peter Cook says a US air strike targeted and killed Wael Adel Salman, aka Abu Muhammed Furqan, ISIS's chief spokesman, just days after killing his predecessor.
-Salman was the ISIS "minister of information" and responsible for overseeing the production of "terrorist propaganda videos showing torture and executions," Cook says.
+September 16, 2016 - Pentagon Press Secretary Peter Cook says a US air strike targeted and killed Wael Adel Salman, aka Abu Muhammad al-Furqan, ISIS's chief spokesman, just days after killing his predecessor.
+Salman was the ISIS minister of information, responsible for overseeing the production of "terrorist propaganda videos showing torture and executions," Cook says.

-October 17, 2016 - Iraqi Prime Minister Haider al-Abadi makes a televised statement announcing the start of the mission to retake the key city of Mosul, Iraq's second largest city and the last remaining ISIS stronghold.
-A diverse coalition of about 100,000 troops will play a role in the operation, though some will have a holding role behind the front lines or other support roles.
-The force includes about 54,000 members of the Iraqi Security Forces, 40,000 Kurdish Peshmerga fighters, 14,000 members of paramilitary units -- 9,000 Sunni fighters and 5,000 from other minorities including Christians, Turkmen and Yazidis -- and approximately 500 US service members who will serve mainly in a logistical capacity.
+October 17, 2016 - Iraqi Prime Minister Haider al-Abadi makes a televised statement announcing the start of the mission to retake the key city of Mosul, the last remaining ISIS stronghold.
+He says a coalition of about 100,000 troops will play a role in the operation, though some will have a holding role behind the front lines or other support roles.
+The force includes about 54,000 members of the Iraqi Security Forces, 40,000 Kurdish Peshmerga fighters, 14,000 members of paramilitary units - 9,000 Sunni fighters and 5,000 from other minorities including Christians, Turkmen and Yazidis - and approximately 500 US service members who will serve mainly in a logistical capacity.
 US military officials have estimated up to 5,000 ISIS fighters are in Mosul, but the terror group's supporters say there are 7,000.

-October 24, 2016 - Suicide bomb-wielding militants attack sleeping cadets at a police training academy in Pakistan, killing 61 and injuring 117.
-ISIS releases a claim of responsibility for the attack via its Amaq media wing, including a photo of the three purported attackers, but Maj.
-Gen. Sher Afgan, chief of the paramilitary Frontier Corps, tells reporters that military officials believe Pakistan-based group Lashkar-e-Jhangvi was behind the attack.
+October 24, 2016 - Suicide bombers attack sleeping cadets at a police training academy in Pakistan, killing 61 and injuring 117.
+ISIS claims responsibility, releasing a photo of the three purported attackers, but Pakistani military leaders say they believe a Pakistan-based group, Lashkar-e-Jhangvi carried out the attack.

 April 9, 2017 - ISIS claims responsibility for two deadly bombings targeting Coptic Christian churches on Palm Sunday in Egypt.
 At least 49 people were killed and 119 others injured in the blasts.